Overclockers Hoplite full review

 On the upside, the card will perform more than well enough at a 1080p resolution if you’re running the latest games at medium graphics level, even at ultra settings, you’ll still see above 60fps.
 We found the system averaged 147 FPS in Total War: Warhammer 2 on medium settings and then an average of 87 on Ultra graphics.

 Bumping up to 4K will means it will struggle with some of the more strenuous titles available, and while you can get an acceptable frame rate you’re going to struggle to get above 60fps consistently.
+For just an extra £100, you could upgrade to the PC Specialist Vulcan S2 which has an RTX 2070.

 This will also mean that in the next few years as graphics quality improves, this card will start to struggle on the larger resolutions - so if you’re looking to move into 4K in the future we'd recommend a more powerful card.